 I hope you all had a fantastic Christmas and I wish everyone a very Happy New Year.
-2013 is shaping up to be an extraordinary year for me and I hope it will be for you too.

-We learn that the drama of the moment is apparently made more effective by the fact that Tharaud is alone in the scene conveying his prowess and consummate musicianship whilst being totally involved in the music and crucially playing without the score completing the ‘romantic’ concert pianist persona.
+The drama of the moment is apparently made more effective by the fact that Tharaud is alone in the scene conveying his prowess and consummate musicianship whilst being totally involved in the music and crucially playing without the score completing the ‘romantic’ concert pianist persona.
 Tommasini then asks if the trend for soloists to play from memory is in fact subsiding; concert pianists are using scores much more frequently during concerts over the past few years.

 I have written several times on this subject here on my blog; Memorising your piano pieces and More memorisation tips.
 Playing from memory is a huge undertaking which does heap tend to pressure on an artist; there is no doubt that it can detract from the more important task of delivering a quality performance.
 Memorisation has been de rigueur for soloists since flamboyant virtuoso Franz Liszt developed the concept in the Nineteenth Century and many regard it as a form of showmanship.